yuhi665/infra-learning-log/README.md

 # infra-learning-log

 Hands-on learning logs for Linux, AWS, and Web

 ### 2025-12-16

 What I did:

-- Created my first GitHub repository and README
+* Created my first GitHub repository and README

 What I learned:

-- A repository is a place to record work and changes, not just finished code
+* A repository is a place to record work and changes, not just finished code

 Issues / Questions:

-- How to connect this repo with my local environment
+* How to connect this repo with my local environment

+\- 2025-12-16: Connected local environment with GitHub